What do you think of when you hear about the Guinness Book of World Records? People with extraordinary strength or amazing feats of eating?

 “When I removed the tonsils of the patient,” said Dr. Gilbert, “I certainly knew they were big.
 Being a world record, however, was quite a surprise.”

-The tonsils belonged to South Valley Ear Nose & Throat patient, Patrick Keller, of Murray Utah.
+The tonsils belonged to South Valley Ear Nose & Throat patient, Patrick Keller, of Fort Union Utah.
 At the time, Keller was rushed to the emergency room in West Jordan because of a restricted airway.
 He later had his tonsils removed and measured at a stunning 2.4 inches long and 1.4 inches wide, 1.2 inches thick and weighing 28 grams for the left tonsil and 2 inches long, 1 inch wide, 1 inch thick and weighing 25 grams for the right tonsil.

 Dr. Gilbert has done many tonsillectomies since this world-record setting surgery but none have come close to matching the size of Patrick’s tonsils.